How to Ignore SSL Certificate in cURL and When It’s Safe To

 Key Takeaways:

-• Ignoring SSL in production can lead to data leaks, MITM attacks, and compliance violations.
+• Ignoring SSL in a production setting can lead to data leaks, attacks form bad actors, and more.

-• Fix the underlying SSL issue whenever possible instead of working around it.
+• Fix the underlying issue with your SSL instead of ignoring it.

 About the author